-6.C.
-SELECTION OF THESIS LABORATORY
+6.B.
+SELECTION OF A THESIS LABORATORY

-Each student selects the laboratory in which she/he will conduct thesis research after completion of the required rotations no later than June 30th of the academic year in which they enter the program.
-The thesis advisor selection must be approved by the SPAC advisor and the BMS Chair.
+Each student selects the laboratory in which they will conduct thesis research after completion of the required rotations no later than June 30th of the academic year in which they enter the program.
+The thesis advisor selection must be approved by the A-SPAC advisor and the BMS Chair.
 It is strongly encouraged that students select a BMS faculty member to serve as their thesis advisor.
-However, if after completing the requirement for three rotations in laboratories of BMS members, a student wishes to work with a non-BMS faculty member that has an appointment at UC San Diego, the student must consult with their SPAC advisor and the BMS Chair to request approval.
+However, if after completing the requirement for two rotations in laboratories of BMS members, a student wishes to work with a non-BMS faculty member that has an appointment at UC San Diego, the student must consult with their A-SPAC advisor and the BMS Chair to request approval.
 Please note that such arrangements require the appointment of a Thesis Committee Co-Chair who is a BMS Program faculty member.

-Following selection of a thesis laboratory, the responsibility for the student's progress in the program changes from the SPAC advisor to the thesis advisor.
-However, students are encouraged to contact their SPAC advisors at any time for additional information and input, and the SPAC advisor should maintain contact with their advisees at least until they advance to candidacy.
+Following selection of a thesis laboratory, the responsibility for the student's progress in the program changes from the A-SPAC advisor to the thesis advisor.
+However, students are encouraged to contact their A-SPAC advisors at any time for additional information and input, and the A-SPAC advisor should maintain contact with their advisees at least until they advance to candidacy.